ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 A Secure Channel which preserves the privacy of the Attester may provide security properties equivalent to COSE, but only inside the life-span of the session established.
-In general, a Verifier cannot correlate UCCS received in different sessions from the same attesting environment based on the cryptographic mechanisms used when a privacy preserving Secure Channel is employed.
+In general, a Verifier cannot correlate UCCS received in different sessions from the same Attesting Environment based on the cryptographic mechanisms used when a privacy preserving Secure Channel is employed.